dmuller104/sbom-documents/sbomtool-example-dotnet.md

 `cd Ryujinx`

-Build the project (dotnet needs to be .NET 7.0 or highter):
+Build the project (dotnet needs to be .NET 7.0 or higher):

 `dotnet build -c Release -o build`